WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 19. What is buffer in Node.js?

 - A buffer is a temporary storage space for binary data, allowing Node.js to handle raw data directly.

+## 20. What are streams in Node.js?

+- Streams are objects used to handle continuous data flows, allowing for efficient reading and writing of data.